onegronm/wisdom-pet-medicine-microservices-azure/README.md

 ## Integration Event
 - A microservice publishes an integration event when something happens within its domain and another microservice needs to be aware of it.

-## Domain Layer
+## Domain or Application Core Layer
 - The domain model for a microservice or bounded context, reflects understanding of the business domain.
 - Responsible for representing concepts of the business and business rules.
 - Use and control state that reflects the business situation.
 It must capture the rules, behavior, business language, and constraints of the single Bounded Context.
-- Ideally, it must not take dependency on any other layer.
+- Class library with domain entities.
+Ideally, it must not take dependency on any other layer.
-- Captures data + behavior
-- Class library with domain entities
+- **Entities**
+- **Aggregates (groups of entities)**
-- Domain entity model
+- **Interfaces**
+- **Domain Services**
-- POCO entity classes
+- **Specifications**
+- **Custom Exceptions and Guard Clauses**
+- **Domain Events and Handlers**

+## Entities
-- Domain entities with data + behavior
+- Domain entities with data + behavior.
-- DDD patterns: domain entity, aggregate; aggregate root, value object; repository contracts/interfaces
+- Domain entity models are business model classes that are persisted.

 ### Value objects
-- Do not require identity and identity tracking
+- Do not require identity and identity tracking.
 - They are immutable.
-You must provide the required values when the object is constructed and not allow them to change during the object's lifetime
+You must provide the required values when the object is constructed and not allow them to change during the object's lifetime.
-- Address, for example, is simply a complex value composed of country/region, street, city, etc., and has no identity in the domain
+- Address, for example, is simply a complex value composed of country/region, street, city, etc., and has no identity in the domain.

+## Infrastructure
+- Data access implementations, most commonly abstracted through the use of the Repository design pattern.
+- Repositories, DbContext, Migrations.

+## UI
+- No direct instantiation or static calls to infrastructure layer types.